Hot and dry conditions forecast across the DC area Monday afternoon, heat index in the upper 90s

 A few clouds will begin moving through the D.C. region Monday night, with overnight temperatures falling into the 70s.

-Tuesday’s temperatures and heat index are forecast to be similar to Monday’s, but van de Graaff said the higher humidity will mean it may feel a little bit hotter.
-Scattered “strong to even severe” afternoon and evening storms are also a possibility, as a cold front is due to push through the area.
+Tuesday’s temperatures and heat index are forecast to be similar to Monday’s in the 90s, but van de Graaff said the higher humidity will mean it may feel a little bit hotter.

-Wednesday will be cooler and cloudy, before remnants from Hurricane Debby start delivering rain and rumbles of thunder.
-Those conditions along with cooler temperatures are expected to persist until the weekend.
+Wednesday will be cooler and cloudy, before remnants from Tropical Storm Debby deliver rain and rumbles of thunder to the area.
+Those conditions, along with cooler temperatures, are expected to persist until the weekend.

 Current weather